steve-perkins/fitnessjiffy-etl/README.md

 **NOTE: This project is deprecated.
 At the time was in use, there were three different versions of the "fitnessjiffy" application, working with three different databases having somewhat different data models.
-Today, only the [Java/Spring-based version](https://github.com/steve-perkins/fitnessjiffy-spring) is still in active development, and I do not anticipate major changes to the database or data model anytime soon.**
+Today, only the [Java/Spring-based version](https://github.com/steve-perkins/fitnessjiffy-spring) is still in active development, and I do not anticipate major changes to its database or data model anytime soon.**

 # FitnessJiffy ETL